bowerth/datalayer-docker/README.md

 + DOCKER_ZEPPELIN_LOG_CONSOLE = Run in attached mode with a tail of the log file (default is `true`).

 Example: `DOCKER_ZEPPELIN_PORT=8081 ./zeppelin-docker-start`

+PS: If you need to change the Hadoop configuration, you will have to rebuild the Docker image.

 ## Build